cry-inc/bdm/readme.md

 * File deduplication and compression to minimize storage and bandwidth costs
 * Intelligent package restore (omits downloading and restoring existing files)
 * Local caching for slow or expensive internet connections
-* Easy way of backupping the server data
+* Easy backup of all package repository data on the server
 * Simple API or client library for integration in custom applications and scripts
 * Downloading of packages and files using a persistent URL via browser without the need for a client application
 * Robust verification of all package data